Sounding Like A Broken Record

 Men, we need you.
 We need you to realize you are not alone in this journey.
 Do you think you are the first one to go through this?
 No, you’re not.
 It’s going to be okay.
 I know you want to be strong and prideful and not show weakness, but we got you.
 Take control of this situation.

 I am going to say it again that getting checked early is the key.
-You will be able to detect and probably prevent more damage.
+You can detect and probably prevent more damage.
 Do your research and find out what test is best for you in the early detection stage.
 You are all different and need different options.
 This depends on who has it in your family, how it will affect you and your current lifestyle.

 Your doctor will explain all options to you and what to expect.
 Sometimes a change in lifestyle can be your best early treatment options.
 As with any type of cancer, educate yourself, stay informed and be your own best advocate for prostate cancer.